by Ski Ingram

 We had only been watching Terry for about 15 minutes when a “date” arrived.
 His name was Paul McCarthy, a male white, 35 years old with a wife and 2 kids.
 He was 5’10” tall, with brown hair, blue eyes and a very bad complexion.
 I watched as he pulled into the parking lot of Norm’s restaurant at the corner of Pacific Coast Highway and Long Beach Blvd.
 We all watched as Terry walked over to the driver’s side of the car.
 They talked for a moment then Terry leaned in the window and kissed McCarthy full on the lips.
 After that Terry walked to the passenger side of the car and got in.
 McCarthy then drove all over the south side of Long Beach before stopping in the parking lot of the Scottish Rights Temple near 10th and Pine.

 In order to observe Terry Hall and his “date, I hid behind a cinder block wall just north of where McCarthy had stopped.
 I could see Terry Hall turn and face McCarthy and then lean over with his head disappearing in the area of McCarthy’s lap.
-I could see Terry Hall’s head going up and down, but could not see exactly what was happening.
+I could see Terry Hall’s head going up and down but could not see exactly what was happening.
 Bob Van Der Meer, who was hiding behind a truck parked next to McCarthy’s vehicle, could see the entire sex act.

 I observed Hall’s head come up and then the passenger door open.
 Terry leaned out of the door and spit what was later found to be semen into a facial tissue which he dropped onto the ground.
 Bob then motioned to me that we should move in and make the arrest.
 I ran to the driver side of the vehicle while Bob stayed on the passenger side.
 McCarthy’s window was down about six inches.
 I showed him my badge and identified myself as a police officer.
 I also shined my flashlight into the interior of his car.

 McCarthy turned his head in my direction with a look of horror on his face.
-He was pale and I could see that he was breaking out onto a sweat.
+He was pale and I could see that he was breaking out into a sweat.
 I got a mental picture of him having a heart attack right there on the spot.
-It looked to me as if McCarthy was seeing his life as he knows it passing right in front of his eyes.
+It looked to me as if McCarthy was seeing his life as he knew it passing right in front of his eyes.
 At that same moment I got the impression that McCarthy was beginning to think that his life, as he knew it, was about to end.

 I then recognized the fight or flight response beginning to show on McCarthy’s face.
 I was not in the least afraid that McCarthy would fight.
 He looked as if he wouldn’t be able to fight his way out of a wet paper bag.
 Just as I reached the conclusion that he wasn’t going to fight when he began to run.
 In one quick movement he had the car started and in gear There was a brick wall a few feet in front of where McCarthy had parked, and the pick-up truck next to him on his right.
 The only avenue of escape was to his left, and that’s where I was standing.